Angie0304/Artificial_Vision/projects/image_k_means/README.md

 ## ⚙️ How it works

-Each pixel in the image is treated as a data point in color space.
-The system groups pixels into K clusters based on their similarity, iteratively updating cluster centers until stable groups are formed.
-The result is a segmented image where each region is represented by its corresponding cluster color.
+Each pixel is represented as a point in color space, and the image is reshaped into a set of pixel values.
+The algorithm initializes K centroids and iteratively updates them based on the mean of assigned pixels until convergence.

+The final image is reconstructed using the cluster centroids, producing a segmented version of the original image.

+## Usage